HwWobbe/DefinitiveData-DeltaAlerts/README.md

     * try -08-
   * try linking to a heading in one of the deeper files in this repo
 * remove Deferred content to a trailing SymbolsH page that can be reached via quickLinks
-  * an alternatative could vbe to refert to just Numeric titles
+  * an alternatative could be to refert to just Numeric titles
 * ㋀㋁㋂㋃㋄㋅㋆㋇㋈㋉㋊㋋ extend with the .ye values

 ### 2023